rahulmadanraju/Machine-Learning-Engineer-Udacity/Capstone_Project/README_1.md

 <img src="https://github.com/rahulmadanraju/Machine-Learning-Engineer-Udacity/blob/master/Images/pre-rec.png" />
 <p>

-In our case we will be using the accuracy as the metric of measurement to evaluate the performance of the model.
+In our case, we will be using the accuracy as the metric of measurement to evaluate the performance of the model.

 ## II.
 Analysis
-_(approx. 2-4 pages)_

 ### Data Exploration